hagbarddenstore/website/content/posts/2014-12-12/designing-entities-and-storing-them-in-postgresql.md

     Console.WriteLine("Order {0} is worth {1} monies!", order.Id, total);

-1. Connection string
+#### 1. Connection string

+Setup the connection string to your local PostgreSQL database.

-2. Find order
+#### 2. Find order

+Create the **OrdersRepository** and find the order created earlier.

-3. Calculate total order value
+#### 3. Calculate total order value

+Loop through the rows and find the **Product** for each row and calculate the price for each row and increase the total.

 ### Questions?

 If you have any questions, don't hesitate to send me a tweet at [@hagbarddenstore](https://twitter.com/hagbarddenstore).

 You can find the complete code example at